 Apparently, Vera’s support for Helmond didn’t go over well with the guys at the office prompting him to file his suit October 10th, 2017 and believe it or not, is scheduled to go court Monday, May 3rd, 2021.

 In layman’s terms, Vera is the first candidate to announce he is running for Sheriff in 2022, with at least one active political retaliation case currently being litigated in court and one under his belt as a defendant with some pretty impressive allegations.

 So, when Candidate Vera told the press “I believe an organization is as a reflection of its leader.”, is potential Political Extortion, RICO Violations, Intimidation and Wrongful Termination part of the package?

-It wouldn’t be surprising since Vera is already notorious for clearing a previously disciplined officer and igniting the fuse that has caused the explosion tension between Sheriff stated Villanueva and the Board of Supervisors and within minutes of announcing his candidacy, Vera attempted to manipulate voters by completely disassociating himself with the final decision made by the Truth and Reconciliation Panel and contradicted sworn statement on behalf of Sheriff Villanueva.
+It wouldn’t be surprising since Vera is already notorious for clearing a previously disciplined officer and igniting the fuse that has caused the explosion of tension between Sheriff Villanueva and the Board of Supervisors.
+Not to mention, within minutes of announcing his candidacy, Vera attempted to manipulate voters by completely disassociating himself with the final decision made by the Truth and Reconciliation Panel and contradicted sworn statement on behalf of Sheriff Villanueva.

 In a nutshell, the very first words out of Vera’s mouth, as a candidate running for Sheriff of L.A.
 County, were deceptive and untrue.

 In this L.A.
 Times article candidate Vera stated he wanted more discipline for Mandoyan.

 How much more discipline can you get being stripped of your badge, service pistol and your job?